HiLab-git/PyMIC_examples/seg_full_sup/JSRT/README.md

 pymic_test config/unet.cfg
 ```

-2. Then edit `config/evaluation.cfg` by setting `ground_truth_folder_root` as your `JSRT_root`, and run the following command to obtain quantitative evaluation results in terms of dice.
+2. Then edit `config/evaluation.cfg` by setting `ground_truth_folder` as your `JSRT_root`, and run the following command to obtain quantitative evaluation results in terms of dice.

 ```bash
 pymic_eval_seg config/evaluation.cfg
 ```

+3. Similarly, you can inference with other networks and get the evaluation results by changing the cifig files.
 The obtained average Dice score by default setting should be close to 98.068%.
 If setting `ckpt_mode` to 1 during testing, the average Dice would be around 98.096%.